tryyang2001/tp/docs/UserGuide.md

       Add Food Item
       Format: add f/ITEM {c/CALORIES} {d/DD-MM-YYYY} {t/HHMM}
         Prefix               Input
-          f/             Description of the food item
+          f/             Description of the Food Item
           c/             Calories of the food
           d/             Date of food in DD-MM-YYYY
           t/             Time of food in HHMM